Health: white bar

 Armor will be depleted before health but after shields.

-Armor will block 5 damage from every individual projectile hit that deals 10 damage or more.
+Armor will block 3 damage from every individual non-Damage Over Time projectile hit that deals 10 damage or more.

 If an individual projectile does less than 10 damage, it will be halved.
 This means that armor is very effective against rapid fire weapons, beams, and shotguns.
 It also means those heroes will be charging their ultimate at half the normal rate.